 Hiring recent post-secondary graduates is one of the best approaches to growing your company.
 These candidates are often excited to kick off their professional employment and are highly educated in skills that could have a direct positive impact on your business.
 Recruiting recent graduates can be done online or through in-person activities like attending job fairs, which makes it easy to connect with qualified youth.

-Hiring grants in this category usually provide the most amount of support since, compared to internships, candidates tend to be more skilled and will spend a longer period with your company.
+Hiring grants in this category, such as Mitacs Accelerate and Mitacs Elevate usually provide the most amount of support since, compared to internships, candidates tend to be more skilled and will spend a longer period with your company.
 Most hiring grants for recent post-secondary graduates require that the worker spend 26-52 weeks with your firm to qualify, and the worker is typically expected to continue working with your company after the funding period concludes.

 “Recent graduate” in the context of funding usually means that the job candidate graduated within the last 2-3 years and is currently unemployed or underemployed.
 Funding programs also require that the candidate be hired for certain types of roles, including (but not limited to) digital economy (computer and information systems, graphic design, software development, web development), cleantech, environment, and other roles using the candidate’s STEM (science, technology, engineering, math) background.